 Sicily; key historical events

 Page last modified 4 July 2023

-See also Italy for Italian Unification (Garibaldi)
+See also Italy for Italian Unification (Garibaldi) and other history

 See also Roman Empire

 October 2013, Governor of Sicily declared a State of Emergency after hundreds of migrants had died at sea attempting tocross to Italy from Africa.

 1893, 40,000 troops had to be sent to Sicily to quell unrest there caused by poverty.

 1850, Sicilian agriculture was being transformed after James Lind, surgeon for the British Navy, calculated in the mid 18th century that scurvy had done more damage to the British Navy than the French and Spanish fleets combined.
 Lemon juice was found to prevent scurvy, and Sicily was one of the few places in Euripe where they could be reliably cultivated.
 Sicialian exports of lemon juice rose 740 barrels in 1837 to 20,707 in 1850.

 3 September 1848, Carlo Filangieri landed at Messina, Sicily, to suppress a movement on the island to secede from Naples.
 The independence forces were crushed by 5/1849, with much loss of life.

 13 April� 1848.Sicily declared itself independent from Naples.

 12 January 1848, In Palermo, an uprising began against the misrule of Ferdinand II of Naples.

 July 1831, A temporary volcanic island, called Grahame�s Island, appeared 50 km off Sciacca, Sicily.
 It attained a height of 50 metres and a circumference of 2 km before volcanic action ceased in August.
 Thereafter, erosion totally obliterated the new island.